Eva Lawler: Political career

 However, by the time the writs were dropped for the 2016 election, the CLP's support in Palmerston had collapsed.
 One poll had the CLP on only 37 percent support in an area that had been a CLP stronghold for the better part of four decades.
 On election night, the CLP's primary vote collapsed by over 20 percent, and Lawler took the seat on a swing of over 16 percent.

 On 11 September 2016, Lawler was named to cabinet as Minister for Education.
-She was reelected in 2020 with a small swing in her favour, becoming the first Labor MP to win a second term in a Palmerston-based seat.
+She was re-elected in 2020 with a small swing in her favour, becoming the first Labor MP to win a second term in a Palmerston-based seat.